Janice Rand

 Janice Rand is a fictional character in the American science fiction television series Star Trek: The Original Series during its first season, as well as three of the Star Trek films.
 She is the Captain's yeoman on board the USS Enterprise (NCC-1701), and first appeared in the episode "The Man Trap".
-She had significant roles in the episodes "The Enemy Within", where she fights off an evil version of Captain James T. Kirk; "Charlie X" where a young man with god-like powers falls in love with her; and "Miri" where she is infected with a deadly disease while on an away mission and is kidnapped by jealous children.
+She had significant roles in the episodes "The Enemy Within", in which she fights off an evil version of Captain James T. Kirk; "Charlie X", in which a young man with god-like powers becomes infatuated with her; and "Miri", in which she is infected with a deadly disease while on an away mission and gets kidnapped by jealous children.

 Rand was portrayed by American actress Grace Lee Whitney, who had previously worked with Star Trek creator Gene Roddenberry in a pilot for a show he created called Police Story.

 Whitney as Rand was involved in promoting Star Trek before it aired, but did not appear in the first two pilots.
 Roddenberry set out the role of Rand to Whitney, saying that she and Kirk were meant to have feelings for one another but should never act on them.
 Part way through the first season, Whitney was released from her contract.
-The official explanation was that the production team wanted to free up Kirk to have relationships with other women, but it was necessitated because of her substance abuse.
+The official explanation was that the production team wanted to free up Kirk to have relationships with other women, but it was necessitated by Whitney's substance abuse.
 It is unclear who suggested that her contract should be terminated or who made the final decision.
 Roddenberry later blamed NBC for her release and said he regretted it.

-After Whitney was reintroduced to Star Trek through conventions, she came back into contact with Roddenberry, who wanted to include her in the new series in development at the time, Star Trek: Phase II.
-This was subsequently cancelled, but Rand did reappear in Star Trek: The Motion Picture.
+After Whitney was reintroduced to Star Trek through conventions, she came back into contact with Roddenberry, who wanted to include Rand in the new series in development at the time, Star Trek: Phase II.
+This was subsequently cancelled, but she did reappear in Star Trek: The Motion Picture.
 Whitney made further appearances as Rand in Star Trek IV: The Voyage Home and Star Trek VI: The Undiscovered Country, as well as scenes in the Star Trek: Voyager episode "Flashback" set during the events of the latter film.
 Whitney made further appearances as Rand in the fan series Star Trek: New Voyages and Star Trek: Of Gods and Men, and Rand was also portrayed by Meghan King Johnson in New Voyages.

 Prior to the start of The Original Series, Whitney promoted the series and was popular with the media.
 Critics later called the character a stereotype in her initial appearances, but the expansion of the role in "Flashback" was praised.